 Each recipe comprises of a Trigger and one or more Actions that are carried out when a trigger event occurs.

 # Workbot command trigger

 Workbot commands allow you to trigger recipes from Workplace.
-These recipes can then perform actions in your apps (e.g. creating new ServiceNow tickets, listing Salesforce opportunities).
+These recipes can then perform actions in your apps (for example, creating new ServiceNow tickets, listing Salesforce opportunities).

 A recipe configured with a 'newissue' Workbot command